lRomul/argus-freesound/README.md

 * 5 random folds
 * Loss: BCE on curated, Lsoft [3] with beta 0.7 on noisy data
 * Optimizer: Adam with initial LR 0.0009
-* LR scheduler: Reduce on plateau with patience 6, factor 0.6
+* LR scheduler: Reduce on a plateau with patience 6, factor 0.6
 * Use different probabilities for sampling curated and noisy data
-* Training on hand relabeled curated samples with low lwlrap score by previous models
+* Training on hand relabeled curated samples with a low lwlrap score by previous models
-* Training with BCE on noisy samples with high lwlrap score by previous models
+* Training with BCE on noisy samples with a high lwlrap score by previous models
 * Mixed precision training with `apex.amp` allows use batch size 128 with input size 256x128

 ### Ensemble

-In final submission were use geometric mean of 7 first-level models and 3 second-level models.
+In final submission were use the geometric mean of 7 first-level models and 3 second-level models.
 As second-level models were used [MLP](src/stacking/models.py) trained with different hyperparameters.
-Seven first-level models were chosen by enumeration of combinations of trained experiments to finding best CV score.
+Seven first-level models were chosen by enumeration of combinations of trained experiments to finding highest CV score.

 ### Lab journal